Reltroner/reltroner-studio/content/philosophies/nytherion-abyss.md

 ## 🌌 Overview

 Nytherion Abyss is a concealed dimension born from the collective fears, illusions, and comforts of sentient beings.
-It serves as the ultimate manifestation of existential stagnation, controlled by Henchoeway's elites, and represents a deep psychological battle within every individual.
+It serves as the ultimate manifestation of existential stagnation, controlled by Henchoway's elites, and represents a deep psychological battle within every individual.

 ---